-- NC Department of Agriculture and Consumer Sciences; - NC Division of Mental Health; - Developmental Disabilities and Substance Abuse; - Department of Commerce; - Division of Services for the Deaf and Hard of Hearing; and - Division of Services for the Blind. - b.
-Reach out to local health departments when excessive heat is forecast or occurring. - c.
+- a.
+Lead the Public Health Heat Emergency Response work group consisting of: - NC Emergency Management; - NC Division of Aging and Adult Services; - NC Department of Labor; - NC State Energy Office; - NC Department of Agriculture and Consumer Sciences; - NC Division of Mental Health; - Developmental Disabilities and Substance Abuse; - Department of Commerce; - Division of Services for the Deaf and Hard of Hearing; and - Division of Services for the Blind. - b.
+Reach out to local health departments once the Heat Advisory has been issued. - c.
 Provide technical guidance on increased demand for health services as a result of the heat emergency response. - d.
 Provide heat emergency response resources as required. - e.
-Provide health risk assessments using direct measurement and predictive models when excessive heat is expected. - f.
+Provide health risk assessments using direct measurement and predictive models once a Heat Warning has been issued. - f.
 Assist NC Department of Labor with worker safety guidance and work injury and illness surveillance. - g.
 Coordinate with the State Joint Information Center (JIC) and local health departments to release messaging in Spanish and English to the public concerning heat related injuries and preventative actions for the same. - h.
-Relay messaging to the NC Department of Transportation Safety and Loss Director. - i.
+Relay messaging to the NC Department of Transportation Safety and Loss Director.

+- i.
 Conduct health surveillance for heat related illness and injury. - j.
 Coordinate with health officials from within North Carolina and other affected States in order to provide consistent policies and messages.